Best Home Sauna Brands in the US (2026): Real Prices, Real Flaws

 Budget Picks vs Premium Picks

 Almost Heaven barrel saunas.
-The 2 to 4 person models with Harvia heaters hit the sweet spot of price, quality, and availability.
+The 2-person Salem with its Harvia heater starts at $4,036 at current sale pricing (the discount depth rotates monthly, so expect $4,000 to $4,900) and hits the sweet spot of price, quality, and availability.
 You will not get luxury, but you will get a real sauna that works.
-Add a gravel pad, get an electrician for the 240V circuit, and you are done for well under $5,000 total.
+Add a gravel pad, get an electrician for the 240V circuit, and you are all-in for around $6,000 to $6,900.

 For more on total project costs, see our home sauna cost guide.